 Talk with local police stations to make sure they are aware of the event

 A large event comes with a big responsibility for the attendees you are hosting.
 Their safety should be one of your top priorities when planning an event.
 A pre-event step that should be taken by every event team is speaking with your local police authorities.
 Chances are, a crisis will not happen.
 However, in the case that it does, having police ready and alerted will make their response time and awareness that much quicker.
 It also saves the time of explaining the location of the event, where it is being hosted inside the building, or who they should be in contact with- in the event of an emergency.
 Talking with police before the event and making them aware will save time, and time in the event of an emergency is absolutely everything.

 Final meeting with all teams to go through crisis strategy

 Hopefully by the time you reach about a month out from your event, you have a final “all team” meeting on the calendar.
 Your logistics team, your communications & social media team, your volunteers, your staff, and even consider your vendors.
 All teams should be at this meeting and everyone there should be on the same page with how the organization will respond as a whole by the time they leave.
 Communicate with your teams clearly.
 Run through possible scenarios.
 How will you communicate the crisis on social media?
 To the public?
 How will your teams respond on-site and who is the main point of contact if all chaos breaks loose?
 All of these points are musts when it comes to talking points at your final meeting.

 We hope that your organization’s event never has to experience a crisis.
 However, like I always like to say, better safe than sorry.
 And by that I mean- build a crisis strategy.
 Being aware, being prepared, and having all teams on the same page is crucial when it comes to hosting an event.
 For you and your attendees!

-For more event tips, check out our guide: 9 Steps to Event Planning below.
+For more information about event planning software see our features or event tips, check out our guide: 9 Steps to Event Planning below.